Shiny lyonia

 Garden tips: Shiny lyonia’s bright green foliage has a fresh appearance that is accented by its many bell-shaped blooms that vary in color from plant to plant.
 Use in masses or mixed with other shrubs and grasses from a flatwoods ecosystem for a naturalistic landscape.
 The plant can also be used in masses next to a swamp edge.
 It can be temporarily inundated or tolerate short drought periods once established.

-For more information on other Lyonia species, see:
+For information on other Lyonia species, see these resources: